 Supplementary partner's pension

 If your partner has not reached the AOW age, as it applies on the retirement date, at the time of your predecease, he or she may be entitled to a supplementary partner’s pension.
-The supplementary partner’s pension ends from the first day of the month in which your partner reaches the AOW age as it applies on the retirement date.
+The supplementary partner’s pension ends from the first day of the month in which your partner reaches the AOW age as it applies on the retirement date, or at the latest on your pension date according to the regulations.

 If you have children at the time of your decease, they will receive an orphan’s pension until they reach the age of 18 years.
 For as long as your child is attending a course of study, he will continue to receive this pension until the end of the month of August following his 24th birthday.